Yowah: Attractions

 Yowah has a free fossicking area (fossicking licence available at the general store).

 There is a heritage trail in which to explore the surrounding localities.

-There is also a free camping area, with amenities.
+There is also a free camping area, with amenities (toilets, showers and laundry).

 Artesian spas is a community run facility which offers two geothermally heated baths at 57°C (134.6°F).
 The Great Artesian Basin sources the spas and the only communal source of drinking water.